 Thursday: Chicken Peanut Butter Stir Fry, brown rice and fruit

-Friday: Slow Cooker Veggie Lasagna (family favorite) with salad and bread
+Friday: Slow Cooker Veggie Lasagna (a family favorite) with salad and bread

 Trying a new Greek Salad this week too!